 - Other circumstances of an extreme, unanticipated, and compelling nature.

 - A student may drop a restricted elective without penalty if approved by the course leader.
-In this case a written drop slip must be signed by the course leader and submitted to the Clerkship Coordinator in the Office of Medical Student Affairs.
+In this case the student must notify the Clinical Coordinator in the Office of Medical Student Affairs.